institutional access

 The Liberals promised a suite of crime measures.
 Here's what they're taking on

-• The minority Liberal government announced new crime policies on May 24, 2025, in Ottawa, focusing on tougher bail and new offences.
+• The minority Liberal government elected in 2025 in Ottawa announced new crime policies focusing on stricter bail laws and new criminal offences.

 Insights by Ground AI